Eva "Liska" Datnowsky

 Israel Auerbach had met Ascher Mallah in Constantinople, most likely through their common involvement with the Zionist movement.

 Ascher and Eva then met again in Berlin in 1913.
-After their engagement, it was decided that Eva must augment her Russian and German education with a mastery of French to facilitate her immersion in Salonika's francophone Jewish bourgeoisie.
+After their engagement, it was decided that Eva needed to augment her Russian and German education with a mastery of French to facilitate her immersion in Salonika's francophone Jewish bourgeoisie.
 To that effect, she was sent to Lausanne, Switzerland, where she learned French for one year in the young ladies' boarding school "La Ramée" of Mme Lilienfeld.
 (This Mme Lilienfeld would remain a friend of the family - photos?).
 Eva was eighteen years old.

 Eva married Ascher Mallah in Salonika on January 3, 1915.